JanuarySnow/Nomad/README.md

 4090 @ 4k = 120fps ( Id hope so )

+Added a few optional mods to improve performance - Upscaler and Shadowboost and Lowspec tree textures and LOD

+Enable these mods as per the instructions in MO2, and select which fps target you are aiming for, and it will dynamically adjust shadows and FPS cap to match.

 This list requires a total install size of around 190GB ( of which around 90GB is Download size, and around 100GB is install files )

 ## MAJOR FEATURES